SSoundSlicr

 An audio normalizer adjusts loudness so a recording plays at a more predictable level.
 It is useful when speech is too quiet, one file is much softer than another, or a rough recording needs a more comfortable listening copy before sharing.

 SoundSlicr Audio Normalizer uses the browser-based FFmpeg processing path to create a normalized MP3 output from a supported local audio file.
-No login is required, and the MVP does not add billing, cloud project storage, or server-side audio handling.
+No login is required, and the current version does not add billing, cloud project storage, or server-side audio handling.

 Normalization is different from simply turning up the volume.
 A volume booster applies gain, while normalization aims for a more controlled loudness target.
 It cannot repair a bad recording, remove noise, or restore clipped audio, but it can make many everyday files easier to review.